 Access Agreement means an access agreement between DBCT Management and an Access Holder negotiated under Part 5 of this Undertaking (or otherwise entered into during the Term).

-Access Applicant means a person who has submitted to DBCT Management a valid Access Application that has been confirmed by DBCT Management as compliant with Section 5.2 and has not lapsed, expired or otherwise been rejected by DBCT Management.
+Access Applicant means a person who has submitted to DBCT Management a valid Access Application that has been confirmed by DBCT Management as compliant with Section 5.2 and has not lapsed, expired or otherwise been validly rejected by DBCT Management.

 Access Application means: